 Am i covered under the health & dental Plan?

 Learn about the specifics of the Health & Dental Plan by clicking HERE or by visiting your Health & Dental Plan Office.

 can i post advertisements on campus?

-Pick up your Student Club start up package at the SPSA Office in Moose Jaw, Prince Albert, Regina, or Saskatoon.
+Pick up your Student Society start up package at the SPSA Office in Moose Jaw, Prince Albert, Regina, or Saskatoon.

 where can i go if i need financial assistance?